jperdior/sequra-code-challenge/Readme.md

 #### Purchases

 As I had experiences in the past with the "order" keyword in sql, I decided to use the word "purchase" instead, as it is more generic and it is not a reserved word in sql.
-As I was provided with a csv file with purchases to process, in this module I only created a PurchaseCreated domain event and in the presentation layer a symfony command that reads the csv file and dispatches the event for each purchase.
+As I was provided with a csv file with purchases to process, in this module there's no aggregate root and I only created a PurchaseCreated domain event and in the presentation layer a symfony command that reads the csv file and dispatches the event for each purchase.
 In a real world scenario the purchase created events would be dispatched by an ecommerce system or something similar.

 #### Disbursements

-TODO
+This module tracks the data related with the disbursements such as the total amount to disburse and the total fees.
+It handles 2 events:
+- PurchaseCreated: creates or searches for the corresponding disbursement, then, knowing the disbursement and the merchant relevant data, dispatches the command CreateDisbursementLine.
+- DisbursementLineCreated: updates the disbursement with the new line and recalculates the total amount and fees.
+As there a high concurrency I implemented a pessimistic lock in this use case so the disbursement is locked until the amount and fees are updated.

 #### DisbursementLines

-TODO
+This module contains the use case that creates a disbursement line based on the purchase and the disbursement.
+To handle duplicity of purchases in the queue system, there's a disbursement line finder by purchase id domain service, if a line exists for a purchase the use case finishes without doing anything, otherwise the disbursement line is created and the event DisbursementLineCreated is dispatched.

 ## Running the project